pasrompan/Chess-decoder/ai-pm/documentation/README.md

 - Ensure the git hook is installed: `./ai-pm/scripts/install-hook.sh`
 - Check that issues have valid impact and effort values
 - Verify the script is executable: `chmod +x ai-pm/scripts/update-prioritization.sh`

-### Jira sync not working

-- Verify MCP server is configured
-- Check Jira Cloud ID is set
-- Ensure you have access to project PG
+- Run the prioritization script manually to see any error messages

 ## Contributing

 When adding new issues:
 1. Use the template from `issues/templates/`
-2. Follow the naming convention: `ISSUE-XXX.md`
+2. Follow the naming convention: `ISSUE-XXX.md` or use descriptive names
-3. Fill in all required metadata
+3. Fill in all required metadata (impact, effort, dependencies)
 4. Set realistic impact and effort estimates
 5. Link dependencies if applicable
+6. Commit changes to trigger automatic prioritization updates